What is Supported Self-Management?

 You may find when your call the number that the message on the phone says you have reached the appointment booking line.
 Please stay on the line and your call will be picked up by the support workers

-What happens at a Support Self-Management appointment.
+What happens at a Supported Self-Management appointment.

-Once you have completed your treatment your consultant will refer you to the Support Self-Management team.
+Once you have completed your treatment your consultant will refer you to the Supported Self-Management team.
 The Support worker will send you out an introduction letter.
 You will receive an appointment with the Clinical Nurse Specialist for SSM within 3-4 months.
 Until you have your first appointment with SSM please contact your Macmillan Breast CNS if you have any questions or concerns in the meantime.

 We can offer you a choice of appointments type, phone call, face to face at Crawley hospital or video call.